A Practical Tutorial on Graph Neural Networks: Recurrent Graph Neural Networks

 \subsection{The Role of Recurrent Transitions in RGNNs for Graph Classification}

-Social networks represent a rich source of graph data, and due to the popularity of social networking applications, accurate user and community classifications have become exceedingly important for the purpose of analysis, marketing, and influencing.
+In this independent example, we investigate social networks, which represent a rich source of graph data.
+Due to the popularity of social networking applications, accurate user and community classifications have become exceedingly important for the purpose of analysis, marketing, and influencing.
 In this example, we look at how the recurrent application of a transition function aids in making predictions on the graph domain, namely, in graph classification.